Why Booth? Why Civic Scholars?

 Which program format did you choose and why?

-I chose Booth's Weekend MBA because it provides a unique opportunity to cultivate the thinking frameworks necessary for achieving my long-term career goals, while still allowing me to finish the Collective Impact work I've begun in Memphis at a critical time when many entrepreneurs and small businesses desperately need the support that my nonprofit provides.
-And, given the diverse array of students Booth’s Weekend MBA attracts, I know I’ll discover new perspectives and uncover insights that will be immediately applicable when I return to work each Monday morning
+I chose Booth's Evening & Weekend MBA because it provides a unique opportunity to cultivate the thinking frameworks necessary for achieving my long-term career goals, while allowing me to continue to develop practical knowledge and leadership skills on the job.
+And, given the diverse array of students Booth’s Weekend MBA attracts, I'm able to enjoy and discover new perspectives and insights that are immediately applicable when I return to work each Monday morning.